brentjand/automate-the-boring-stuff/README.md

 git push

 The above command order is important, as pull the main branch will ensure the local branch is up to date before pushing merged changes to the repository.

-Cherrypicking is a great option to ensure version control occurs at a line level.